 Nick emphasizes how these experiences have shaped his views of the world and the challenging task of living peacefully in it.
 After returning to the UK from Zimbabwe he went on to work for VSO in London, Canada, and Nepal over a six-year period.
 He talks about his secondment as Country Director in Nepal, “going to work in Nepal was a huge challenge.
 The VSO program was going through considerable change at the time, and the country was in the midst of civil conflict.”

-Nick elaborates on the challenge when he says “what I learnt in Nepal is, that in times of conflict, it is difficult to plan for a future.
+Nick elaborates on the challenge when he says “what I learned in Nepal is, that in times of conflict, it is difficult to plan for a future.
 On a personal level, people turn inwards, naturally focus on survival.
-Building something more cohesive and relationship based becomes difficult.”
+Building something more cohesive and relationship-based becomes difficult.”
 After Nepal, Nick returned to the UK and went through a period of significant personal and professional change.

 Nick describes peacemaking as “something we can do in every moment of every day, both within ourselves, and when we meet others.”
 He describes every interaction with another human being as a potential act of peace.